Quantum Algorithms for the Pathwise Lasso: Discussion and future work

 We point out some future directions of research following our work.
-In \cref{alg:classical_quantum} and \cref{alg:approximate_classical}, the crossing times are computed exactly and the joining times are estimated up to some error.
+In \cref{alg:classical_quantum,alg:approximate_classical}, the crossing times are computed exactly and the joining times are estimated up to some error.
 A natural extension would be to allow errors also in computing the crossing times.
 This would require new techniques in order to retain the path solution continuity.
 Another direction is to reduce the number of iterations of the LARS algorithm.
 In the classical setting, Mairal and Yu~\cite{mairal2012complexity} proposed an approximate LARS algorithm with a maximum number of iterations by employing first-order optimisation methods when two kinks are too close to each other.
-Finally, it would be interesting to design a fully quantum LARS algorithm by using efficient quantum subroutines for matrix multiplication and matrix inversion, e.g., based on block-encoding techniques~\cite{low2019hamiltonian,gilyen2019quantum,chakraborty2019power}.
+Moreover, it would be interesting to design a fully quantum LARS algorithm by using efficient quantum subroutines for matrix multiplication and matrix inversion, e.g., based on block-encoding techniques~\cite{low2019hamiltonian,gilyen2019quantum,chakraborty2019power}.
+Also, we believe that our quantum query lower bound is not tight and can be improved, specially the dependence on $\epsilon$ (also not tight in the work of Chen and de Wolf~\cite{chen2021quantum}).

 Our algorithms are designed to work only in the fault tolerant regime.
 Another future direction is to study the LARS algorithm in the NISQ (Noisy Intermediate-Scale Quantum) setting~\cite{preskill2018quantum}, where algorithms operate on a relatively small number of qubits and have shallow circuit depths.
 In addition, while we have studied the plain-vanilla LARS algorithm, other Lasso related algorithms still remain unexplored in the quantum setting.
 For example, fused Lasso~\cite{tibshirani2005sparsity, xin2016efficient, hoefling2010path}, which penalises the $\ell_1$-norm of both the coefficients and their successive differences, is a generalisation of Lasso with applications to support vector classifier~\cite{gunn1998support, rebentrost2014quantum, suykens1999least}.
 On the other hand, grouped Lasso is a generalised model for linear regression with $\ell_1$ and $\ell_2$-penalties~\cite{simon2013sparse, friedman2010note}.
 This model is used in settings where the design matrix can be decomposed into groups of submatrices.
 Simon \textit{et al.}~\cite{simon2013sparse} proposed a sparse grouped Lasso algorithm which finds applications in sparse graphical modelling.
 We believe that similar techniques employed in this work could be applied to these alternative Lasso settings.